how does Washington state divide property

 So, Washington is a community property state.
 What does that mean in a practical sense for you and your divorce?

-What it means is that the courts view all property, assets, and debts acquired during a marriage as belonging equally to both spouses.
-The law presumes joint ownership, no matter who acquired a particular asset.
+The courts view all property, assets, and debts acquired during a marriage as belonging equally to both spouses.

 In short, if you acquire or earn something during a marriage, that generally constitutes marital property.
-Despite a name on a title, Washington presumes both spouses contributed to any assets acquired during the marriage, whether the case or not.
+Despite a name on a title, Washington presumes both spouses contributed to any assets acquired during the marriage, whether that is true or not.

-In most cases, the court aims for both parties to emerge from divorce on relatively even footing.
-They also want you and your ex to maintain a lifestyle similar to what you had during the marriage.
-It doesn’t always work out that way, but that’s the goal.
+In most cases, the court aims for both parties to emerge from divorce on relatively even footing and maintain a lifestyle similar to what they had during the marriage.

 Related Reading: Does Washington Have No-Fault Divorce?

 As the name implies, separate property belongs to one spouse or the other.
-This usually takes the form of something owned before marriage.
-This category also includes gifts or inheritances received during the marriage.
+This usually takes the form of something owned before marriage, gifts or inheritances received during the marriage.
 If you wind up with an inheritance, that stays with you.
-The same goes for gifts, unless it was given to both of you.
+The same goes for gifts, unless they were given to both of you.

 During the divison of property, the court can include separate property if fairness dictates.
 In general, however, it remains with the owner.